On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Galois lattices are non-linear

 \begin{proposition} Let $k$ be a local field of characteristic~$p >0$, with residue field of order $q$.
 Given any $q$-generated residually $p$-group $\Lambda$, there is a uniform lattice in $G = \SL_2(k) \rtimes \Aut(k)$ whose projection to $\Aut(k) \cong G/ \SL_2(k)$ is isomorphic to $\Lambda$. \end{proposition}

 \begin{proof} Let $T$ be the Bruhat--Tits tree of $G$, which is regular of degree $q+1$.
 We denote by $\Aut(T)^+$ the index $2$ subgroup of $\Aut(T)$ consisting of the type-preserving automorphisms.
-Remark that $G$ acts by type-preserving automorphisms on $T$.
+Notice that $G$ acts by type-preserving automorphisms on $T$.

 Fix a base edge $\{v, w\} \in E(T)$.
 Let $e_1, \dots, e_q \in E(T)$ (resp. $f_1, \dots, f_q \in E(T))$ denote the edges different from $\{v, w\}$ and containing $v$ (resp. $w$).
 We shall use the following.